Axway/amplify-central/content/en/docs/connect_manage_environ/manage_environments_ownership.md

 #### Environment ownership

 Environments can be created without configuring the ownership, so setting an owner is OPTIONAL.
-If ownership is not configured, then only Central Administrators can view and manage the environment and the API Services within the scope.
+If ownership is not configured, then only Central Administrators can view and manage the environment and the API services within the scope.
 No other members in the organization will be able to view or access the resources until an owner is assigned.
 When an owner is assigned, only members of the owner's team can view/edit/delete the environment and manipulate resources scoped to the environment.

-#### API Service ownership
+#### API service ownership

-When creating an API Service, you can assign an owner.
-However, the API Service must have the same owner as the environment the service was registered under.
-If no owner is assigned, then that API Service will inherit the environment's owner.
+When creating an API service, you can assign an owner.
+However, the API service must have the same owner as the environment the service was registered under.
+If no owner is assigned, then that API service will inherit the environment's owner.
 The same rules apply to all the resources created within the environment.

 #### How to assign an owner?